tommybobbins/AWSDevOpsExam/README.md

    * HTTP 429 status code is returned if these are exceeded.
  * To interact with DynamoDB directly, an *Integration Request* is created.
  * Each time you update an API which includes modifications of methods, integrations, authorizers and anything else other than stage settings, you must redploy the API.
+ * Resource policies are used for deny/allow access for specific IPs

 ## AWS Step Functions